home [at] frankswain [dot] com

 Frank Swain writes and talks about science.

-He has written for the Times, Telegraph, Guardian, Wired, New Scientist, BBC Focus, BBC Future, Slate, Microbiologist, Stylist, IET, and Plastic Rhino.
+He is Communities Editor at New Scientist, and has written for the Times, Telegraph, Guardian, Wired, New Scientist, BBC Focus, BBC Future, Mosaic, Slate, Microbiologist, Stylist, Salon, IET, Rhizome, and Plastic Rhino among others.
 He is the creator of Futures Exchange on Medium and SciencePunk at National Geographic’s ScienceBlogs portal.

 His first book, How to Make a Zombie, was published in June 2013 by OneWorld Publications.
 Here he is talking about zombies: